Wives and Daughters: Plot summary

 Cynthia reveals to Molly that, several years earlier, when she was just fifteen, she had secretly promised to marry Mr Preston after he had loaned her £20.
 Although she soon regretted this decision, Mr Preston is still obsessed with her, and threatens to show Roger love letters she had written as evidence of her promise.
-Molly intervenes on Cynthia's behalf and manages to break off the engagement and get back the letters; however, her interactions with him give rise to rumours that she is romantically involved with Preston herself, and she becomes the subject of malicious gossip.
+Molly intervenes on Cynthia's behalf and manages to break off the engagement and get back the letters; her interactions with him give rise to rumours that she is romantically involved with Preston herself, and she becomes the subject of malicious gossip.
 This leads to an emotional scene in which both Dr Gibson and Mrs Gibson discover Cynthia's involvement with Mr Preston.
 After this, Cynthia breaks off her engagement to Roger, enduring rebukes and insults for her inconstancy, and quickly accepts and marries Mr Henderson, a professional gentleman she had met in London.
 Molly's reputation is restored only after she goes driving around town with Lady Harriet Cumnor, who is well aware of how fickle public opinion can be and wants to help Molly.
 Osborne, ill and convinced that he will die soon, begs Molly to remember his wife and child when he is gone.
 He dies shortly thereafter, and Molly reveals the existence of his wife and child to the grieving Squire Hamley.
 Osborne's widow, Aimée, arrives at Hamley Hall after receiving word that her husband is ill, and brings with her their little son, named for his uncle Roger but called "little Osborne" in honour of his father.
 This child is now the heir to the Hamley estate.
 Meanwhile, Roger has rushed home to be with his father, and his affection and good sense help the squire to see the possible joy to be had in this new family, especially the grandson.
 The squire manages to overcome his prejudice against Aimée's Catholicism and station and asks them both to live with him.

-As Roger resettles into the local scientific community, he begins to realise that his affection for Molly is more than that of a brother for a sister.
+As Roger settles into the local scientific community, he begins to realise that his affection for Molly is more than that of a brother for a sister.
 Aided by the kind interference of Lady Harriet, who has always recognised Molly's worth and charms, he finds himself pained at the thought of Molly with anyone else.
 Still, he hesitates to express his feelings, thinking himself unworthy of her love after having thrown away his affection on the fickle Cynthia.
 Before he returns to Africa, he confides his feelings to Mr Gibson, who gives his blessing to the union.
-But Roger’s intention to speak to Molly before he leaves is thwarted by the need to isolate due to a scarlet fever scare.
+Roger's intention to speak to Molly before he leaves is thwarted by the need to isolate due to a scarlet fever scare.